Skip to section

 Cons.

-You know how your smartphone has dozens of features that you rarely use?
+Do you know how your smartphone has dozens of features you rarely use?
 Interactive Brokers is a bit like that.

 Apart from trading shares, currencies, commodities and stocks, you get access to: